White Sox vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In their previous 10 matchups with a total posted by sportsbooks, the White Sox and their opponents are 4-6-0 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by oddsmakers, the White Sox and their foes are 4-6-0 when it comes to hitting the over.

-- The White Sox have covered the spread in all of their previous 10 matchups (one of those games had a spread.
+- The last 10 White Sox matchups have not had a runline posted by oddsmakers.

 White Sox Betting Records & Stats

-- The White Sox have been underdogs in 80 games this season and have come away with the win 27 times (33.8%) in those contests.
+- The White Sox have won in 28, or 34.6%, of the 81 contests they have been named as odds-on underdogs this year.

-- The White Sox have a record of 5-13, a 27.8% win rate, when they're set as the underdog by +140 or more by oddsmakers this season.
+- This season, the White Sox have won six of their 19 games, or 31.6%, when they're the underdog by at least +140 on the moneyline.

 - The moneyline set for this matchup implies the White Sox have a 41.7% chance of walking away with the win.

-- The White Sox and their opponents have hit the over in 52 of their 118 games with a total this season.
+- Games involving the White Sox have gone over the total set by oddsmakers in 52 of 119 chances this season.

-- The White Sox are 7-6-0 against the spread in their 13 games with a line set by sportsbooks this season.
+- The White Sox have posted a record of 7-6-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!